-Today marks seven years since the Syrian refugee crisis began.
-With reports of the war in Syria almost over and after seven years of hearing about and caring about this crisis, does it still matter?
+March 15, 2019, marks eight years since the Syrian refugee crisis began.
+With reports of the war in Syria almost over and after eight years of hearing about and caring about this crisis, does it still matter?
 Compassionate voices come together with a resounding yes.

 What if there were aspects of the incarnation — God being in the world in a physical way — that included us today?
 As we begin Lent this year, pastor Greg Holder reflects on World Vision’s Matthew 25 Challenge and how it helped his church make God’s love an action.

 As a surgeon, our friend Dr. Paul Osteen spends several months each year doing medical missions in Africa.
 Through this work, he and his family witness God’s miracles of healing performed by compassionate believers: the hands and feet of Christ on earth.
 This is the story of one of those miracles.